rackerlabs/docs-core-infra-user-guide/cloud_intro/cloud_tour/support_services.rst

 * open-source roots:
   `Atom Hopper <http://atomhopper.org/>`__

-Cloud Identity at a glance
+Rackspace Identity at a glance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
+Rackspace Identity is the authentication and user-administraiton service.
+With Rackspace Identity, you can manage role based access control to various Rackspace services.

 * product overview at
   http://www.rackspace.com/knowledge_center/article/managing-role-based-access-control-rbac